Shivang0/ducatuscore/packages/bitcore-lib-ltc/README.md

 This will generate files named `litecore-lib.js` and `litecore-lib.min.js`.

 You can also use our pre-generated files, provided for each release along with a PGP signature by one of the project's maintainers.
-To get them, checkout a release commit (for example, https://github.com/bitpay/bitcore-lib/commit/e33b6e3ba6a1e5830a079e02d949fce69ea33546 for v0.12.6).

 To verify signatures, use the following PGP keys:
 - @braydonf: https://pgp.mit.edu/pks/lookup?op=get&search=0x9BBF07CAC07A276D `D909 EFE6 70B5 F6CC 89A3 607A 9BBF 07CA C07A 276D`